A quick summary:

 What does a wellbeing officer do?

 Starting with the basics, what does a wellbeing officer do?
-To put it simply, the job of a WO is to provide information, guidance and advice to employees around topics such as mental health and wellbeing - any concerns are usually given to this individual.
+To put it simply, the job of a wellbeing officer is to provide information, guidance and advice to employees around topics such as mental health and wellbeing.

 Other titles for a wellbeing officer:

 It turns out ‘wellbeing officer’ isn’t the only title given to this particular role.
-And while the duties and responsibilities can differ slightly, especially in an educational institution sense, take a look at other titles for this job:
+And now that we know the answer to the question, what does a wellbeing officer do, let’s look at some other known titles for this responsibility.
+While the duties and tasks can differ slightly, especially in an educational institution sense, take a look at other titles for this job:

 - Safeguarding and wellbeing officer